Skip to main content

 Kenya

 The death toll in Kenya’s ongoing cost-of-living protests rose sharply in July, as planned tax increases prompted renewed demonstrations and violent clashes between protesters and the police.
-No official tally of the fatalities was released by the government but, as of 21 July, civil society organisations had documented 27 fatal police shootings between 7 and 19 July.
+No official tally of the fatalities was released by the government, with police reportedly instructed not to report them but, as of 21 July, civil society organisations had documented 27 fatal police shootings between 7 and 19 July.
 The police’s use of live ammunition and teargas to disperse stone-throwing protesters has given rise to allegations that use of force was excessive.
 Rights groups also alleged that the police beat protesters and arbitrarily arrested and detained them.
-Such allegations are not new in Kenya.
-130 police killings were reported in 2022.
-However, there is growing civil society concern about the tactics employed by the police, including the use of armed plain clothes officers at protests.
+Such allegations are not new in Kenya, where police brutality is widespread (130 police killings were reported in 2022), however there is growing civil society concern about the tactics employed by the police, including the use of armed plain clothes officers at protests.
 The cost-of-living protests began in March 2023.

 On 24 February, Kenya’s Supreme Court ruled that the National Gay and Lesbian Human Rights Commission (NGLHRC) must be allowed to register as an NGO.
 Upholding decisions by the High Court and the Court of Appeal, it found that the refusal of Kenya’s NGOs Coordination Board to register the NGLHRC was unconstitutional on the grounds that it limited the right to freedom of association based on sexual orientation.
 In its judgement, the Court clarified that the country’s penal code does not permit such a limitation because, while it criminalizes same-sex sexual acts, it does not criminalize homosexuality.
 The decision was welcomed by the NGLHRC, whose executive director said, ‘at a time where the Kenyan LGBTQIA+ community is decrying the increased targeting and violence, this decision affirms the spirit and intention of the Constitution to protect all Kenyans and guarantee their rights.’
 However, it has been met by fierce criticism from politicians and religious leaders, who characterised it as a threat to Kenya’s moral values.